Supercolbat/cold-supercolbat/README.md

 Source: [Sass README](https://github.com/sass/sass#readme)

 ### [Node.js](https://github.com/nodejs/node)
-Although I've restricted the website to use absolutely NO Javascript whatsoever, ironically, Javascript is used to build the website.
+Ironically, although I've avoiding all Javascript on the website, Javascript is used to build the website.
 Both Sass and Pug, as well as `compile.js`, run with Node.js.
 > Node.js is an open-source, cross-platform, JavaScript runtime environment.

 Source: [Node.js README](https://github.com/nodejs/node#readme)